-- Congressional Trainings.
+- Individualized Advice.
+Congressional staff of both chambers of Congress and of both political parties often request technical assistance from ACUS.
+The Office of the Chairman frequently provides background information, technical legislative drafting assistance, and other non-partisan, technical advice to Hill staff. - Congressional Trainings.
 ACUS has offered trainings to congressional staff on a variety of topics, including legislative drafting involving delegation of power to administrative agencies. - Council of Independent Regulatory Agencies.
 The Office of the Chairman convenes the Council of Independent Regulatory Agencies.
-A council for leaders in independent regulatory agencies, CIRA's goal is to provide a forum to discuss issues common to these agencies. - Memorandum on Pending Regulatory Reform Bills.
-In the last several years, Members of Congress from both political parties have introduced numerous bills designed to amend or overhaul certain aspects of the federal administrative state.
-Given the significance of these proposed reforms and the large number of bills introduced, the Office of the Chairman has compiled summaries of bills introduced in the last few years. - Statutory Review Program.
-ACUS has initiated a pilot program under which its staff will transmit to Congress federal judicial opinions that identify technical and related problems in statutes dealing with administrative procedure.
-Its purpose is primarily to provide legislative drafters with the information they need to ensure future statutes adequately reflect Congress's intent.
-Opinions will be selected by Conference staff based on independent research and, most importantly, suggestions from federal agencies.
-Selected opinions will be transmitted, under the cover of a letter briefly identifying the issues warranting transmittal, to the Office of the Legislative Counsel in both the House and Senate, the Committee on the Judiciary of both the House and Senate, and, as appropriate, other committees that may have an interest in the subject matter.
+A council for leaders in independent regulatory agencies, CIRA's goal is to provide a forum to discuss issues common to these agencies. - Interagency Roundtable.
+The Office of the Chairman convenes the Interagency Roundtable.
+Similar to CIRA (above), the purpose of the Roundtable is for executive and independent agencies to discuss legal and policy issues with wide effect. - Statutory Review Program.
+ACUS has initiated a program under which its staff will transmit to Congress (through its legislative counsel offices) federal judicial opinions that identify technical and related problems in statutes dealing with administrative procedure.
+Its primary purpose is to provide legislative drafters with the information they need to ensure future statutes adequately reflect Congress's intent.
+Opinions are selected by Conference staff based on independent research and, most importantly, suggestions from federal agencies.